dyoder/befog/README.md

 ## Multiple Configurations

 Sometimes you want one set of servers for a test environment and another for production or a beta environment.
-You can use the `--environment` option to handle different environments.
+You can use the `--name` option to specify a named configuration different environments.
 For example, let's start up the `web-prod` bank of our `test` environment:

-    befog start web-prod --e test
+    befog start web-prod --name test

 Each environment must be configured separately.
+If you don't specify a name, the name `default` is applied.
 Again, once configured, you can typically use that configuration over and over.

 Another option is to simply use different configuration files.
 You can do this with the --path command.